Streetcars on Dolores, Valencia and Guerrero

 I moved here too late for the 11-Hoffman; the 13-Guerrero was axed in 1988, about a year after I arrived.
 Le sigh.

-4. Peter Smith says:
+3. Peter Smith permalink

 that was so thoughtful of the streetcar folks to put a bike rack on the front of the streetcars. awww. thinking ahead and being thoughtful. ;)